Gonzalez and Buxton homer, Twins beat Rays 6-2

 ST. PETERSBURG, Fla.
+(AP) — The Minnesota Twins started the new month like they ended the last one.
+Winning, with home runs leading the way.

-(AP) — Marwin Gonzalez and Byron Buxton both homered and drove in two runs as the Minnesota Twins kept scoring, beating the Tampa Bay Rays 6-2 on Saturday.
+Marwin Gonzalez and Byron Buxton both connected and drove in two runs as the Twins kept scoring, beating the Tampa Bay Rays 6-2 on Saturday.

 Minnesota, which owns the best record in the majors at 39-18, has scored at least three runs in 25 straight games, setting a single-season franchise record.